Lincoln, IL (LCN)

 - Track Ownership: Union Pacific Railroad

 For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).

 The Amtrak station in the historic center of Lincoln consists of a brick shelter on a platform.
-Nearby is a brick passenger depot constructed in 1911 for the Chicago and Alton Railroad (later the Gulf, Mobile and Ohio, now owned in this area by Union Pacific).
+Nearby is a brick passenger depot constructed in 1911 for the Chicago and Alton Railroad.
 It stands close to where the city was originally christened by Abraham Lincoln in 1853.

 The depot was closed to the traveling public in 1972 but was renovated five years later to serve as a restaurant and catering hall.
 It continued in this capacity until 2013.
 A year later the building was acquired by the city using high speed rail funds provided by the Illinois Department of Transportation.
 The intent is to restore the building’s exterior to its 1911 appearance while providing modern interior amenities.
-A portion of the renovated building will house a waiting room for Amtrak passengers.
 New landscaping and sidewalks, as well as parking areas, will also be added.
 Work is expected to be finished by summer 2017.

 Under the Federal Railroad Administration’s High-Speed Intercity Passenger Rail (HSIPR) program, the state of Illinois received $1.2 billion to improve the vital Chicago-St. Louis rail corridor so that passenger trains will be able to attain regular speeds of 110 mph.
 When completed in 2017, the upgraded line is expected to present a strong transportation alternative for drivers along the congested Interstate 55 corridor.